Azure/autorest.az/doc/00-onboarding-guide.md

 3. Run linter and style check for the code generated and make sure all of them can pass.
 (Refer to [here](how-to-generate.md#through-our-pre-prepared-docker) for how to run linter and style check)

 ## Step 5.
 Add test recordings and code owners
-1. After you have make sure `azdev test --live --discover <extension-name>` run successfully,  you can see there's test recordings in your az-output-folder.
-You need to submit those test recordings.
+1. After you have made sure `azdev test --live --discover <extension-name>` run successfully, you can see there're test recordings (*.yaml files) in your az-output-folder.
+You need to submit those test recordings as they are needed in CI tests.
 2. Add the codeowner for your CLI extension here https://github.com/Azure/azure-cli-extensions/blob/master/.github/CODEOWNERS

 ## Step 6.
 Code review with Cli team